CSV to JSON Converter

 How do I convert a CSV file to JSON?

-Open the CSV in any text editor (or Excel via Save As → CSV), copy the contents, and paste them into the input box.
-The JSON appears instantly — each row becomes an object using your header row as keys.
+Open the file in any text editor, or use Save as CSV from your spreadsheet, then copy the contents into the input box.
+The JSON appears instantly, each row becomes an object keyed by the header row.

 Does it handle semicolons and tab-separated data?

-What if my CSV has commas inside values?
+What if my file has no header row?

 Is my spreadsheet data uploaded anywhere?

-No. Conversion runs entirely in your browser, so customer lists and business data never leave your machine.
+No. Conversion runs entirely in your browser, so customer lists, exports and other business data never leave your machine, safe to use even with sensitive records.

 Advertisement